gl1tterbomb/gl1tterbomb/README.md

 - Roleplay!
 I do role-playing and play in characters, but rarely, but I miss them.grrr

 - I am an animal and an aquatic lover!
-I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!
+I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and others!

 - OCS is cool, they are one of my favorite parts to create.
 I also make transformer oc and dc.
 My fav character is Hal Jordan and Booster Gold (Im his number #116 fan trust)